xiaochendev/capstone-frontend/README.md

 # UI Admin
 - UI for non-technical admins to CRUD on Posts, Users, Comments
-- Some Unknow not solve yet, not enough validations when Create New post/user/comment

 # Steps
 1. Copy rerepository to your local file